r4gus/keylib/README.md

             .uv = false,
             // This is a platform authenticator even if we use usb for ipc .plat = true,
-            // THe device is capable of accepting a PIN from the client .clientPin = true,
+            // Set clientPin to false if you wanna support a pin and to none
+            // if you don't want to use a pin at all.
+Never set this to true!
+            .clientPin = false,
             .pinUvAuthToken = true,
             .alwaysUv = true,
         },